DylanSuniaga/NoScopeAIProject/NoScope_Bio_Demo_Plan.md

 ### 1. Synthetic Motor-Telemetry Generator

-Generate telemetry for about 20 synthetic players.
+Generate telemetry for roughly a dozen or more synthetic players.
+The current demo build uses 14.

 Each player should have stable individual tendencies across: